 Leeann: I know how zealous Carrie Underwood fans are.
 So, I’d be shocked if she doesn’t win it.
 I like the way Lynn said it though.

 Dan: You know, I really have no idea.
 It’s not going to be George Strait, and I probably wouldn’t anticipate a win for Keith Urban this year.
-At first I was going with Chesney by default, but the arguments for Underwood’s win are too good to ignore, so I’m changing to her.
+I’ll say Chesney again, but either Paisley or Underwood could conceivably take him down with the help of the fan voting.

 Lynn: If the fans are truly allowed to have their say…Ms. Underwood, please watch your step on the way up to receive your first Entertainer of the Year award.